Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/View-Direction-Node.md

 From 11.0 onwards, this node stores all vectors normalized in both the **High-Definition Render Pipeline** and the **Universal Render Pipeline**.

-If you want to keep using the old behavior in URP outside of object space, replace this node with a **View Vector Node**.
+If you want to keep using the old behavior in URP outside of object space, replace this node with a [View Vector Node](View-Vector-Node).